nati12/GraduationProject/README.md

-# VibeCatch Test Automation Solution (Final Project in AW Academy test automation program)
+# Test Automation Solution for Feedback Poll Creation on a Web Page
-Created by Tea Huovinen, Roosa Lattu, Natalia Timofeeva
+Created by Tea Huovinen, Roosa Lattu and Natalia Timofeeva as a final project in AW Academy test automation program.
+In this portfolio, all references to specific companies have been removed, and as a result, the tests will not function as intended.

 ## Contents:
 1. General Overview